-6. Marine food chains
+6. Marine food webs

-Younger students will be aware of the position of fish in the food webs of marine species.
+Younger students will be able to understand the simple food webs of marine species.

-Older students will be aware of marine food webs and understand the reduction in energy and food from plants to top-level carnivorous fish.
+Older students will be able to explain marine food webs and the loss of energy in a food chain from plants to top-level carnivores.

-Most students would have some idea of the range of species in coastal areas of Cook Islands.
+Most students would have some idea of the range of marine species in Kiribati.
 These exercises are meant to make students aware of the connections between the species - that is, what eats what?

-A. Ask students to draw common local fish and place them in a food web like the one shown in the accompanying illustration on Sheet 6.
+A. Ask students to draw common local fish and place them in a food web like the one shown in the illustration on Resource Sheet 6.
 What does a rabbitfish eat?
 What does a parrotfish eat?
 What does an emperor eat?

-- B. Discuss the energy pyramid shown in the Teachers' Resource Sheet on Fisheries 6.
-Assuming an energy loss of 90% in each stage of the food web, estimate how much plant material it takes to ultimately produce 1 kg of snapper meat. - C. The food web shown below is the same as the one on Teachers Resource Sheet 6 but the connecting lines have been removed.
+- B. Discuss the energy pyramid shown in the Teachers' Resource Sheet 6.
+Assuming an energy loss of 90% in each stage of the food web, estimate how much plant material it takes to ultimately produce 1 kg of snapper meat. - C. The food web shown in the accompanying figure is the same as the one on Teachers Resource Sheet 6 but the connecting lines have been removed.
 Have students discuss primary production (the use of sunlight, carbon dioxide and nutrients by plants) and the predator-prey relationships (what eats what?) and join the living things as well as detritus.
-Although the mangroves shown do not exist in Cook Islands, they are found in many other Pacific Islands.